cKlee/ecpo/ecpo.md

 		rdfs:label "has begin temporal extension"@en ;
 		rdfs:label "hat beginnende Zeit Ergänzung"@de ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:range rdfs:Literal ;
 		rdfs:comment "A textual discrimination for the temporal information of the beginning group, like a season"@en ;
 		rdfs:subPropertyOf ecpo:hasBegin ;
 		rdfs:isDefinedBy <> .

-## hasBeginDayCount
+## hasBeginDay

-[ hasBeginDayCount ]: #hasbegindaycount
+[ hasBeginDay ]: #hasbeginday

-The day count of the beginning group
+The day of the beginning group, like a day count or a day name

-	ecpo:hasBeginDayCount a owl:DatatypeProperty ;
+	ecpo:hasBeginDay a owl:DatatypeProperty ;
-		rdfs:label "has begin day count"@en ;
+		rdfs:label "has begin day"@en ;
 		rdfs:label "hat beginnende Tageszählung"@de ;
-		rdfs:range rdfs:Literal;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "The day count of the beginning group"@en ;
+		rdfs:comment "The day of the beginning group"@en ;
 		rdfs:subPropertyOf ecpo:hasBegin ;
 		rdfs:isDefinedBy <> .

-## hasBeginMonthCount
+## hasBeginMonth

-[ hasBeginMonthCount ]: #hasbeginmonthcount
+[ hasBeginMonth ]: #hasbeginmonth

-The month count of the beginning group
+The month of the beginning group, like a month count or a month name

-	ecpo:hasBeginMonthCount a owl:DatatypeProperty ;
+	ecpo:hasBeginMonth a owl:DatatypeProperty ;
-		rdfs:label "has begin month count"@en ;
+		rdfs:label "has begin month"@en ;
 		rdfs:label "hat beginnende Montaszählung"@de ;
-		rdfs:range rdfs:Literal;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "The month count of the beginning group"@en ;
+		rdfs:comment "The month of the beginning group"@en ;
 		rdfs:subPropertyOf ecpo:hasBegin ;
 		rdfs:isDefinedBy <> .